 Consider the names, oafish behavior, and thug-like belligerence of Rand’s villains.
 Her gallery of grotesques comprise a motley crew of petty bureaucrats, egotistical aspiring dictators, guilt-wielding family relatives, and moralistic “do-gooders” upholding coercive and Prohibitionist “there ought to be a law” rhetoric.

-Some of the villain’ names alone – such as back-stabbing big-government lobbyist Wesley Mouch, pseudo-intellectual Claude Slagenhop, “looter” Tinky Holloway (“hollow,” get it?) and sneering editorial writer Bertram Scudder – evoke comparisons to classic social comedies on the Western stage.
+Some of the villains’ names alone – such as back-stabbing big-government lobbyist Wesley Mouch, pseudo-intellectual Claude Slagenhop, “looter” Tinky Holloway (“hollow,” get it?) and sneering editorial writer Bertram Scudder – evoke comparisons to classic social comedies on the Western stage.
 Think, for example, of the aptly named weaker characters in The School for Scandal, playwright Richard Brinsley Sheridan’s classic 1777 comedy of manners, from Lady Sneerwell and her hireling Snake to Sir Benjamin Backbite.

 Really, that’s an absurd charge.
 (Don’t make me laugh further.)